ifmeorg/ifme/README.md

 `cp config/env/development.example.env config/env/development.env`

 Run `rake secret` twice to generate values for `SECRET_KEY_BASE` and `DEVISE_SECRET_KEY`.
 The values in `test.env` and `development.env` can be the same.

+BE CAREFUL: The secret should be in the test.env and development.env NOT the config/env/test.example.env or config/env/development.example.env files.
+The example files are not ignored by git.

 ## Optional